actionhero/actionhero/readme.markdown

 * paramDelete - deletes a single param.
 IE: 'deleteParam screenName'
 * paramsView - returns a JSON object of all the params set to this connection
 * paramsDelete - deletes all params set to this session
 * roomChange - change the `room` you are connected to.
-By default all socket connections are in the `api.configData.defaultSocketRoom` room.
+By default all socket connections are in the `api.configData.defaultChatRoom` room.
 * roomView - show you the room you are connected to, and information about the members currently in that room.
 * say [message]